Climb Cho Oyu, the 6th Highest Mountain on Earth With Alpine Ascents

 —Gordon Janow, Alpine Ascents Program Director

-Climbers should have successfully completed our 6-Day Training course and Denali Climb or have equivalent skills and experience.
-Cho-Oyu is excellent preparation for a summit attempt on Mt.
-Everest and is the logical choice for those who wish to embrace and climb an 8,000 meter Himalayan peak.
-This expedition teaches valuable climbing skills, high altitude management techniques, and lessons for the use of oxygen systems and staying healthy at extreme altitudes.
-Climbers who have been successful on Denali or comparable peaks are typically prepared to join a guided ascent on Cho-Oyu.
-Climbers must have solid cramponing skills, be able to rappel with a pack on and use ascenders on a fixed line.
-We place a high degree of responsibility on our climbers to prepare for the challenges of the ascent and the safety of their fellow team members.
-We encourage you to contact us with questions and please feel free to speak with former expedition members.
+Climbers should have successfully completed our 6 Day Beginner Mountaineering Course and Denali Climb, or have equivalent skills and experience.
+Cho Oyu is excellent preparation for a summit attempt of Mt.
+Everest and is the logical choice for those who wish to embrace and climb an 8,000-meter Himalayan peak.
+This expedition teaches valuable climbing skills, high-altitude management techniques, and lessons for the use of oxygen systems and staying healthy at extreme altitudes.
+Climbers who have been successful on Denali or comparable peaks are typically prepared to join a guided ascent on Cho Oyu.
+Climbers must have solid cramponing skills, be able to rappel with a pack on, and use ascenders on a fixed line.
+We place a high degree of responsibility on our climbers to prepare for the challenges of the ascent and the wellbeing of their fellow team members.
+We encourage you to contact us with questions, and please feel free to speak with former expedition members.

 Climbers must be in excellent physical condition.
 This is a long expedition requiring patience, stamina, mental fortitude, and strong willpower.
 Summit day can be 12 hours long.

-During the approach to BC we will be lodging in hotels and hostels that are double occupancy.
-Climbers will be either sharing a room (2 per room) during this portion of the trip in Tibet.
-In BC each climber will have their own tent.
-Above BC in camps I-III climbers will be sharing tents.
+During the approach to Base Camp we will be lodging in hotels and hostels that are double occupancy.
+Climbers will share a room (two per room) during this portion of the trip in Tibet.
+In Base Camp, each climber will have their own tent.
+Above Base Camp, in Camps I-III, climbers will share tents.

-During the trek team members will only be carrying gear and supplies for the day.
-At no point do we carry camping gear or equipment for overnight during the trek.
+During the trek, team members will only carry gear and supplies for the day.
+At no point do climbers carry camping gear or equipment for overnight during the trek.
 Daypacks will weigh no more than 20 lbs.
-Above BC on the climb we will typically be carrying packs that weight 20–30 lbs.
+Above Base Camp on the climb, we will typically carry packs that weigh 20–30 lbs.
 At no point will your pack weigh more than 50 lbs.

 Those requesting rental gear must submit an expedition rental form with payment by fax or mail.
 All rental gear will be mailed to the climber prior to the climb.
 Climbers are expected to clean all rental gear and return it to us by mail following the expedition.